How to Plan the Best 3 Days in Valletta, Malta

 Fort St Elmo

-View of the city walls in Valletta from the entry bridge.
+View of city walls and tower in Valletta.

 As you make your way into Valletta you’ll pass by the impressive city gate where you can get very nice views of the old city walls.
 The gate that stands today is a modern construction and is the fifth gate to stand on this location.
 Just in front of the city gate is a beautiful water fountain known as the Triton Fountain which is worth taking a photo at before you head down Republic Street into the heart of Valletta.